A Graph Neural Network for the Era of Large Atomistic Models: Model training

 \subsection{Model hyperparameters}

 The hyperparameters utilized for training the DPA3 models are summarized in Table~\ref{table:hyperparam}.
 All models were trained using a consistent architecture and fixed dimensions for vertex and edge features across different graph orders.
 To ensure optimal utilization and balancing across different devices, especially using multiple GPUs, batch sizes were dynamically determined based on the number of atoms present in each specific system.
 An exponential decay strategy was employed for learning rate scheduling throughout the training process, with simultaneous adjustments to the prefactors of loss components in synchronization with these learning rate changes.
 For both the SPICE-MACE-OFF and MPtrj datasets, training was conducted in two rounds, where the second round was initialized from the checkpoint of the first.
-Each round employed distinct configurations of loss functions and prefactors, leading to enhanced overall performance.
+Each round employed distinct configurations of loss functions and prefactors, leading to enhanced overall performance. \recheck{ For DPA-3.1-3M, we performed multitask pretraining on OpenLAM-v1 using the same architecture as the task-specific DPA3 variants.
+The corresponding hyperparameters are also listed in Table~\ref{table:hyperparam}. }